M. M. Ruhul Amin

 M. M. Ruhul Amin (23 December 1942 – 17 January 2017) was a Bangladeshi jurist who served as the 16th Chief Justice of Bangladesh.

 Education

-Amin earned his master's in history in 1963 and LLB in 1966 from the University of Dhaka.
+Ruhul Amin earned his bachelor and master's in history and LL.B from the University of Dhaka.

 Career

-Amin joined the judicial service in 1967 and became a district judge in 1984.
+Ruhul Amin joined the judicial service in 1967 and became a district judge in 1984.
 He worked as a district and sessions judge in four districts.
+He was appointed an additional judge of the High Court on 10 February 1994.
 He was elevated as a judge of the Appellate Division on 13 July 2003.
-He was appointed an additional judge of the High Court on 10 February 1994.
 He had been serving as the chairman of Bangladesh Judicial Service Commission since 2004.